 Levi politely declined the Pygmy's hunting camp dinner invitation, and both Levi and Zoe bid their Pygmy guide a fond farewell.
 Ruby chirped cheerfully from Levi's shoulder as the Pygmy headed off down the footpath in the direction of their hunting camp and disappeared into the trees.
 Levi pulled his camera out of his travel pack, and sat down with Zoe to study the different time inscriptions on their respective cameras.
 Perhaps a journey back in time would be necessary to solve the mystery of the Water Treasure.

 They decided to use Levi's camera, since it had the latest time inscription technology, and they would be able to determine the time period to the closest possible year.
 Levi set Ruby down on a nearby tree branch, gave her a small snack and then pulled up the first symbol A) in his camera's viewfinder.
 This one was easy: it was a drawing of the sun.
-Levi's camera showed a date of around 25,000 BC, give or take a few thousand years.
+Levi's camera showed a date of around 500 BC.
 Zoe made a note in her notebook and waited for Levi to pull up the second drawing.
 The second cave painting B) was the symbol for water, but with the added black X and dead animals underneath it.
 "Let's check the water symbol first, and then see if the black X was drawn over the water symbol in later years," Zoe suggested.